Does Eating Late at Night Cause Weight Gain? The Science

 Key finding: Earlier eating windows work by reducing total consumption, not by any metabolic mechanism.

-Study 3: Late Eating and Obesity Correlation
+Study 3: Late eating and obesity correlation

 Epidemiological studies do find correlations between late eating and obesity.
 But correlation isn't causation.
 Late eaters tend to: